 The Group evaluates the need to record an impairment of non-financial assets whenever events or changes in circumstances indicate that the carrying amount is not recoverable.
 If the carrying amount of non-financial assets exceeds their recoverable amount, the assets are reduced to their recoverable amount.
 The recoverable amount is the higher of fair value less costs of sale and value in use.
 In measuring value in use, the expected future cash flows are discounted using a pre-tax discount rate that reflects the risks specific to the asset.
 The recoverable amount of an asset that does not generate independent cash flows is determined for the cash-generating unit to which the asset belongs.
 Impairment losses are recognized in profit or loss.
 An impairment loss of an asset, other than goodwill, is reversed only if there have been changes in the estimates used to determine the asset's recoverable amount since the last impairment loss was recognized.
-Reversal of an impairment loss, as above, shall not be increased above the lower of the carrying amount that would have been determined (net of depreciation or amortization) had no impairment loss of an asset presented at cost is recognized in profit or loss.
+Reversal of an impairment loss, as above, shall not be increased above the lower of the carrying amount that would have been determined (net of depreciation or amortization) had no impairment loss been recognized for the asset in prior years and its recoverable amount.
+The reversal of impairment loss of an asset presented at cost is recognized in profit or loss.

-The following criteria are applied in assessing impairment of these specific assets:
+The following criteria are applied in assessing the impairment of these specific assets: